DevTeam/Pure.DI/README.md

 dotnet run --project Sample
 ```

-Please see [this page](https://github.com/DevTeam/Pure.DI/wiki/Project-templates) for more details about the template.
+For more information about the template, see [this page](https://github.com/DevTeam/Pure.DI/wiki/Project-templates).

 ## Troubleshooting

 <details>
 <summary>Generated files</summary>

-You can set build properties to save the generated file and control where the generated files are stored.
-In a project file, add the <EmitCompilerGeneratedFiles> element to a <PropertyGroup>, and set its value to true.
-Build your project again.
-Now, the generated files are created under obj/Debug/netX.X/generated/Pure.DI/Pure.DI.SourceGenerator.
-The components of the path map to the build configuration, target framework, source generator project name, and fully qualified type name of the generator.
-You can choose a more convenient output folder by adding the <CompilerGeneratedFilesOutputPath> element to the application's project file.
+You can set project properties to save generated files and control their storage location.
+In the project file, add the `<EmitCompilerGeneratedFiles>` element to the `<PropertyGroup>` group and set its value to `true`.
+Build the project again.
+The generated files are now created in the _obj/Debug/netX.X/generated/Pure.DI/Pure.DI/Pure.DI.SourceGenerator_ directory.
+The path components correspond to the build configuration, the target framework, the source generator project name, and the full name of the generator type.
+You can choose a more convenient output folder by adding the `<CompilerGeneratedFilesOutputPath>` element to the application project file.
 For example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">